|

 (In the complete notes each musical selection and realization is next described in detail, track by track.)

-In the early 60's it was difficult to get people to listen to, never mind take seriously, any music that was made electronically.
+Brief History of S-OBIn the early 60's it was difficult to get people to listen to, never mind take seriously, any music that was made electronically.
 Be it the French Musique Concrétè (manipulated recorded acoustic sounds), the German Pure Electronic Music (sounds generated electronically), or American Tape Music (sounds from both of the above, manipulated on magnetic tape), the general public considered it to be avant garde in the worst sense, completely without redeeming value or commercial interest.

 In truth, nearly all of the music made with electronic means at that time had been original contemporary classical music.
 It was the dissonance, dodecaphony, aleatory, avoidance of melody, harmony, and all other such features of modern music that made it such an alien, hostile listening experience for many.
 Electronic music with the same properties was certainly no better, but also no worse.
 But here the electronic medium was blamed.
 Yes, it was then more primitive then most other musical methods, but that may have helped give it a charm that was ironically not usually intended.